2025 Global CMT Research Convention

 CMT Type 2 – Mechanisms and Planned Interventions

-• Dr. Reza Seyedsadjadi, MD, Neurologist, Director, Charcot-Marie-Tooth Center of Excellence, Massachusetts General Hospital, Assistant Professor of Neurology, Harvard Medical School
+• Reza Seyedsadjadi, MD, Neurologist, Director, Charcot-Marie-Tooth Center of Excellence, Massachusetts General Hospital, Assistant Professor of Neurology, Harvard Medical School

 CMT Type 4 – Mechanisms and Planned Interventions